tinymce/tinymce-docs/plugins/annotations.md

 ### 5. Listening to Selection Events

-The annotator API can notify the user when the selection cursor moves in or out of a specified annotation.
+The Annotator API can notify the user when the selection cursor moves in or out of a specified annotation.
 For example, for our 'alpha' scenario:

 ```js
 editor.annotator.annotationChanged('alpha', function (state, name, obj) {